Where Should Emergency Exit Signs Be Installed?

 - International Building Code

 In addition to these national codes, there are often local requirements that apply to individual jurisdictions.
 Chicago and New York City, for example, have their own unique codes for emergency lighting and exit signs.
-If you’re unsure about the local requirements in your city, reach out to the fire marshal or a fire safety inspector.

 Unifour’s Emergency & Exit Lighting Services in the Southeast